rubybeamer/rbbeamer/README.md

                --help, -x:   Show all options (this page)

-### Config-directory
+### Global Config-directory
 During startup rbbeamer tries to find config-dir (Linux: `~/.rbbeamer`).
 If it doesn't exist, it will be created.
-You can save some files used by a myjority of your presentations in this dir (i.e. logo-files, bibtex-sources). rbbeamer tries to find this files in this dir, if you didn't specify another directory.
+You can save some files used by a majority of your presentations in this dir (i.e. logo-files, bibtex-sources). rbbeamer tries to find this files in this dir, if you do not specify another directory.
 In my case, I store my bibtex-sourcefile with all entries I usually cite from in this dir.
 So I don't have to bother with copies of this file in different directories.

+### Local Config-directory
+In some cases you will prefer configs on a per-project basis.
+You can now use an additional config-file named `.rbbeamer.conf` in your working dir (where your `rbt-files` are stored.
+In this file you change perhaps your logo-file to a different one only used in this project.
+At startup rbbeamer will read global config file first and then tries to read a local config file in your working dir, which will overrule global settings.

 ### rbbeamer.conf
 Nearly all options regarding rbbeamer can be specified in command-line.
 But most times you don' t change your options.
 So ist is easier to use a config-file to save them.
 During startup rbbeamer sets all options to default values.
 If it finds rbbeamer.conf, options are overriden by those specified in config-file.
 If you also specified options in command-line, these values will override the former ones.

-To create your config-file, just specify all options needed for your work and add `--writeconfigfile (or -w)`. rbbeamer will then create a config (Linux: `~/.rbbeamer/rbbeamer.conf`) to save all options within.
+To create your global config-file, just specify all options needed for your work and add `--writeconfigfile (or -w)`. rbbeamer will then create a config (Linux: `~/.rbbeamer/rbbeamer.conf`) to save all options within.
 Next time just start rbbeamer and specify your .rbt-file.
 Thats it.
 You can edit your config-file with any editor.

     handout = false
     pdf = true